-11 1.
-INTRODUCTION
+1. INTRODUCTION

-13 Cowpea [Vigna unguiculata (L.) Walp] is a warm weather, drought-tolerant crop well-adapted 14 to the drier regions of the tropics, where other food legumes do not perform well.
-This makes 15 cowpea an important component of traditional intercropping systems, especially in the 16 complex, subsistence farming systems of the dry savannas in sub-Saharan Africa [1].
-With its greater tolerance to heat, drought, and low soil fertility [2] and yet close evolutionary 17 18 relatedness to other economically important grain legumes such as common bean 19 (Phaseolus vulgaris) and soybean (Glycine max), cowpea can serve as a model species for 20 crop adaptation to these stresses.
-Cowpea (Vigna unguiculata) is also closely related to 21 mung bean (Vigna radiata) and shares more distant common ancestry with common bean 22 (Phaseolus vulgaris), soybean (Glycine max), and pigeon pea (Cajanus cajans) [3].
-Cowpea 23 germplasm is notably diverse, especially when considering tolerance to several biotic and 24 abiotic stresses; however, the genetics of these traits are not sufficiently understood in the 25 context of modern, marker-assisted, breeding.
-Many agronomically important traits in 26 cowpea display a continuous phenotypic distribution.
-These quantitatively inherited traits are 27 typically influenced by several loci and the environment, and are difficult to breed using 28 conventional methods reliant on phenotypic assessments.
-The progress in cowpea 29 genomics in recent years has provided an opportunity to unravel the genetic basis of 30 important horticultural traits in this crop as well as other subspecies like asparagus bean 31 (Vigna unguiculata ssp sesquipedalis).
-The recent cowpea consensus genetic map which 32 includes more than 1,000 loci from as many as thirteen different RIL populations [4:5] was 33 constructed based on bead-assay SNP genotyping.
-Among the 13 mapping populations, one 34 is derived from yacine-5877 cross used in this study.
-Associations between genotype and 35 phenotype can expedite development of improved varieties containing favorable alleles for 36 several traits through streamlined approaches to breeding.
-In cowpea, quantitative trait loci 37 (QTL) have been detected for many traits such as seed weight and pod shattering [6], thrips 38 resistance [7], heat tolerance [8], and aphid resistance [9] but to the best of our knowledge, 39 no QTL have been reported for pod number per plant.
+Cowpea [Vigna unquiculata (L.) Walp] is a warm weather, drought-tolerant crop well-adapted to the drier regions of the tropics, where other food legumes do not perform well.
+This makes cowpea an important component of traditional intercropping systems, especially in the complex, subsistence farming systems of the dry savannas in sub-Saharan Africa [1].
+With its greater tolerance to heat, drought, and low soil fertility [2] and yet close evolutionary relatedness to other economically important grain legumes such as common bean (Phaseolus vulgaris) and soybean (Glycine max), cowpea can serve as a model species for crop adaptation to these stresses.
+Cowpea (Vigna unguiculata) is also closely related to mung bean (Vigna radiata) and shares more distant common ancestry with common bean (Phaseolus vulgaris), soybean (Glycine max), and pigeon pea (Cajanus cajans) [3].
+Cowpea germplasm is notably diverse, especially when considering tolerance to several biotic and abiotic stresses; however, the genetics of these traits are not sufficiently understood in the context of modern, marker-assisted, breeding.(lines 25-36 removed) In cowpea, quantitative trait loci (QTL) have been detected for many traits such as seed weight and pod shattering [6], thrips resistance [7], heat tolerance [8], and aphid resistance [9] but to the best of our knowledge, no QTL have been reported for pod number per plant.

-40 The number of pods per plant is among the most horticulturally important traits in cowpea 41 and is inherited quantitatively based on field behaviors, and as such, dissecting the genetic 42 basis calls for adequate statistical methods that can integrate QTL with environment (QXE) 43 interaction in QTL mapping.
-QTL by environment interaction is an important component of 44 quantitative genetics.
-In the earlier studies of QTL mapping, almost all statistical methods 45 were developed in a single environment [10;11].
-These methods did not consider the 46 correlation of data under different environments and thus may not extract maximum 47 information from the data.
-QTL network software maps QTL with additive effects and their 48 interaction with environments based on the mixed-model based composite interval mapping 49 (MCIM) method [12].
-Several studies were performed to identify the QTL by environmental 50 effects in many crops by the QTL network in recent years, e.g., rice [13], corn [14], soybean 51 [15], wheat [16], and groundnut [17].
-These studies indicated that QTL were greatly affected 52 by environment.
-Thus, it is very important to analyze QTL of pod number per plant under 53 many phosphorus (P) environments, knowing well that P, an element usually deficient in 54 most soils where cowpeas are grown in an essential requirement for cowpea growth.
-This 55 study makes use of markers that are accessible via community genotyping platforms and are 56 useful for modern breeding, comparative genomics, and map-based cloning.
+The number of pods per plant is among the most horticulturally important traits in cowpea and is inherited quantitatively based on field behaviors, and as such, dissecting the genetic basis calls for adequate statistical methods that can integrate QTL with environment (QXE) interaction in QTL mapping.
+QTL by environment interaction is an important component of quantitative genetics.
+In the earlier studies of QTL mapping, almost all statistical methods were developed in a single environment [10;11].
+These methods did not consider the correlation of data under different environments and thus may not extract maximum information from the data.
+QTL network software maps QTL with additive effects and their interaction with environments based on the mixed-model based composite interval mapping (MCIM) method [12].
+Several studies were performed to identify the QTL by environmental effects in many crops by the QTL network in recent years, e.g., rice [13], corn [14], soybean [15], wheat [16], and groundnut [17].
+These studies indicated that QTL were greatly affected by environment.
+Thus, it is very important to analyze QTL of pod number per plant under many phosphorus (P) environments, knowing well that P, an element usually deficient in most soils where cowpeas are grown in an essential requirement for cowpea growth.
+This study makes use of markers that are accessible via community genotyping platforms and are useful for modern breeding, comparative genomics, and map-based cloning.

-63 2.
-METHODOLOGY
+2. METHODOLOGY

-65 2.1 Plant material
+2.1 Plant material